-Parameters β and γ estimated by the APNN from the sparse measurements are presented in Table 4, where we observe again a very good agreement with respect to true values.
-At the same time, the APNN is capable of reconstructing the correct dynamics of the phenomenon of interest in the whole domain besides the sparsity and incompleteness of data, as shown in Figure 10.
-On the other hand, we show results obtained when training the APNN with measurements taken from a shorter time period in Figures 11 and 12.
-In Figure 12, we plot the temporal evolution of the cumulative density of infected individuals I in the whole domain as well as the effective reproduction number R_t predicted by the APNN when the measurement data restrict to the shorter time periods $t \in [0, t{train}]$.
-When $t{train} = 1.5$, APNN predictions deviate from the ground truth almost immediately after the training period.
-In contrast, when the measurement data is extended to $t{train} = 2.5$, the APNN produces good reconstructions and predictions in the forecasting region (t > 2.5) with respect to the ground truth.
+$t{train} = 1.5$ , APNN predictions deviate from the ground truth almost immediately after the training period.
+In contrast, when the measurement data is extended to $t{train} = 2.5$ , the APNN produces good reconstructions and predictions in the forecasting region (t > 2.5) with respect to the ground truth.
 Similar observations can be made for the approximations of densities I and R presented in Figure 11.
-This behavior of the APNN is observed because, when considering a dataset only for $t \in [0, 1.5]$, we do not cover enough information of the major dynamics.
-We remark indeed that no data on fluxes is given to the APNN, which, in a hyperbolic regime, means to deal with a consistent lack of data knowledge.
+We observe this behavior of the APNN because when considering a dataset only for $t \in [0, 1.5]$ we do not vehicle enough information of the major dynamics in the training process.
+We remark indeed that no samples of fluxes is considered to train the APNN, which, in a hyperbolic regime, means to deal with a consistent lack of data knowledge.
 The predictions obtained, in fact, show that the APNN tends to smooth out the actual epidemic propagation pattern, not describing the correct transport/hyperbolic mechanism in the regions connecting the two urban areas.
-This appears clear when looking at Figure 11 (first column) and Figure 12, and observing that the dynamics predicted by the APNN tend to spread the virus faster in a more diffusive way, giving rise to a fake epidemic hot-spot around t = 2.5.
+This appears clear when looking at Figure 11 (first column) and Figure 12, and observing that the dynamics predicted by the APNN tend to spread the virus faster, in a more diffusive way, giving rise to a fake epidemic hot-spot around t = 2.5.
+On the other hand, when extending the dataset to $t{train} = 2.5$ , we cover enough of the dynamics in the training process and the APNN performs correctly again.

-4.4 Test 4: SIR transport model with heterogeneous environment
+4.4.
+Test 4: SIR transport model with heterogeneous environment